softwaremill/sttp/docs/backends/synchronous.md

 implicit val sttpBackend = HttpClientSyncBackend.usingClient(httpClient)
 ```

-This backend is based on the built-in `java.net.http.HttpClient` available from Java 11 onwards.
+This backend is based on the built-in `java.net.http.HttpClient` available from Java 11 onwards, works with all Scala versions and Dotty.

 ## Streaming